-BRect ConvertToScreen(BRect localRect) const void ConvertToScreen(BRect localRect) const

-BPoint ConvertFromScreen(BPoint screenPoint) const void ConvertFromScreen(BPoint screenPoint) const

-BRect ConvertFromScreen(BRect screenRect) const void ConvertFromScreen(BRect screenRect) const
+void ConvertToScreen(BPoint localPoint) const void ConvertToScreen(BRect localRect) const void ConvertFromScreen(BPoint screenPoint) const void ConvertFromScreen(BRect screenRect) const

-ConvertToScreen() converts localPoint or localRect from the BView's coordinate system to the global screen coordinate system.
-ConvertFromScreen() makes the opposite conversion; it converts screenPoint or screenRect from the screen coordinate system to the BView's local coordinate system.
+These functions convert points and rectangles to and from the global screen coordinate system.
+ConvertToScreen() converts the point referred to by localPoint, or the rectangle referred to by localRect, from the BView's coordinate system to the screen coordinate system.
+ConvertFromScreen() makes the opposite conversion; it converts the point referred to by screenPoint, or the rectangle referred to by screenRect, from the screen coordinate system to the screen coordinate system.